 Walk, get your medal, take pictures, get your stuff or your poncho, meet your friends, get drinks and clothes on, eat, enjoy, celebrate, stretch, ice bath, rest, eat more, sleeeeeep!
-Go to the finish line store early Monday morning, tell everyone about your race, eat some more, walk around (you only wear the medal on Monday if you are a tourist or if this is your first mary!), go downstairs backwards, have a congratulatory donut, look for your name in the NY Times on Monday, tell people you won’t act crazy anymore and won’t be doing another one of these ever.
+Go to the finish line store early Monday morning at the Pavillion, tell everyone about your race, eat some more, walk around, get your medal engraved, buy get some finisher’s gear, wear the medal on Monday if you are a tourist or if this is your first mary, go downstairs backwards, have a congratulatory donut, look for your name in the NY Times on Monday, tell people you won’t act crazy anymore and won’t be doing another one of these ever.
 Sign up for another marathon right away and celebrate some more.
 Celebrate the whole week if you want.
 You earned it.
-If doesn’t matter how many times you’ve done this race, or any, finishing NYCM is always amazing.
+It doesn’t matter how many times you’ve done this race, or any, finishing NYCM is always amazing.
 I dare you to not cry once.
 This marathon is our victory lap through the city, after all our training.
 ENJOY YOURSELF.

 Questions??
 Anything to add?
 Anything you want to go over?
 Comment below (it’s a lot faster than me replying to an email, trust me!)

 My Race Reports with tons of pictures and more info:

 2014 EXPO pictures here